Types of Aid

 Based on availability of funding.

-FosterEd Entire cost of attendance.
+FosterEd Entire cost of attendance for up to 132 credit hours.

 Students who were placed in foster care in Colorado any time after their 13th birthdate.